aws-samples/serverless-patterns/appsync-cognito-lambda-cdk/README.md

 # Authenticating an AppSync API using Amazon Cognito

-This CDK template deploys an AWS AppSync API and a Cognito userpool.
+This CDK template deploys a Cognito userpool, an AWS AppSync API and an AWS Lambda function.

-You'll need to create a user in Cognito before being able to have authorized access to the API.
+The Cognito userpool will be used to authorize requests to our AppSync API which will then trigger a Lambda function.
+In this application, the Lambda is kept service agnostic and simply returns a sample user.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/cognito-appsync-lambda-cdk